-Vetropack pursues product, process and organisational innovations that are designed to ensure it can continue to meet customer requirements in future with innovative, environmentally sustainable and high-quality products, and thus safeguard the company's long-term business success.
-Therefore, when developing Strategy 2030, "Drive innovation" was defined as one of five strategic directions.
-To this end, Vetropack continually monitors developments relating to the circular economy, digitalisation, automation, the climate targets for 2050 and the needs and requirements of customers.
+Vetropack pursues product, process and organisational innovations that are designed to ensure it can continue to meet customer requirements in future with innovative, environmentally sustainable and high-quality products and services, and thus safeguard the company's long-term business success.
+Therefore, the topic area of "Drive Innovation" was defined as one of five strategic initiatives in Strategy 2030.
+To this end, Vetropack continually monitors developments relating to the circular economy, digitalisation, automation and the climate targets for 2050, as it does the changing needs and requirements of customers.
 As part of its innovation strategy, Vetropack also encourages the development of innovations by suppliers, customers and international research groups, for example as part of the "International Partners in Glass Research" (IPGR) industry association.